Phimbun-Issawilanon/Doctor/README.md

 removing the need for people to have an expensive computer to compile code.

 **Disclaimer**: This project is only meant to be a _base_.
 It does not contain all the necessary security features to combat arbitrary code execution.
 Please **_fork and harden_** the code before you use it in production.
-One such hardening that should happen is the separation of the assignments access.
-By keeping them together an intelligent student could write code to potentially access the database and view the expected output to all assignments.
 ___

 ## Technology

 We use Ktor as it's a fast and easy to learn framework for server creation.
-Exposed is used to make working with the database easier and offer a layer of protection.
 This project is meant to run inside a Docker instance to prevent any malicious code from hurting your server instance.
 ___